Robust, fast and high-fidelity composite single-qubit gates for superconducting transmon qubits: Simulations

 \section{Simulations}

-To demonstrate the performance of our method, we produce two types of simulations.
-The first type is only concerned with the population of states $\ket{0}$ and $\ket{1}$ after the interaction, neglecting the phases in the probability amplitudes.
-The second type simulates the production of quantum gates, and therefore phases become important; obviously, this second type is far more demanding.
-Therefore, we will analyze these separately.
+To illustrate the performance of our method, we carry out two distinct types of simulations.
+The first focuses exclusively on the populations of the two lowest energy states after the interaction, thereby neglecting any phase information in the probability amplitudes.
+The second simulates the generation of quantum gates, where phases are essential—and hence the calculations become considerably more demanding.
+Therefore, we analyze these two cases separately.

 The simulations are performed as follows.
-We calculate the propagator \eqref{propagator} for a $N$-pulse sequence, where we assume that the Rabi frequencies of the constituent pulses may have a common systematic deviation $\epsilon$ and are therefore given by $\Omega_k(1+\epsilon)\e^{\i\phi_k}$.
-Our goal is now to choose the parameters $\Omega_k$ and $\phi_k$ so that we obtain the desired excitation, as a function of $\epsilon$.
+We calculate the propagator~\eqref{eq: propag} for an \(N\)-pulse sequence, where we allow for a common systematic deviation \(\epsilon\) in the Rabi frequencies.
+Consequently, each pulse is described by \(\Omega_k (1 + \epsilon)\,\mathrm{e}^{i\phi_k}\).
+Our objective is then to determine the parameters \(\Omega_k\) and \(\phi_k\) such that a desired excitation profile, across a specified range of \(\epsilon\) values is achieved.

-Before proceeding with the two separate types of composite sequences, we also note that in all of our simulations we have used the value of $\delta T = 20$ for the single-pulse case and $\delta T = 0.5$ for the composite-pulse case.
-These, as discussed in the preceding section, correspond to realistic experimental values.
+Before proceeding with the two types of composite sequences, we note that our optimization procedures assume a qubit frequency of \(\omega = 2\pi \times 7\)\,GHz and an anharmonicity of \(\delta = -2\pi \times 0.3\)\,GHz.
+The total evolution time is \(T = 20\)\,ns, divided into \(N\) independent control pulses.
+After computing \eqref{eq:ham}, we truncate the Hilbert space to the first six energy levels; our numerical simulations suggest that this number sufficiently captures transient leakage during evolution, and increasing it further does not alter the results.
+Additionally, we observe that reducing \(T\) below 20\,ns leads to composite-pulse sequences that violate the RWA criterion \cite{ZEUCH2020168327}.

+The optimization of all numerical parameters is performed using the \texttt{scipy.optimize} package \cite{2020SciPy-NMeth}, specifically employing the standard L-BFGS-B optimizer \cite{zhu1997algorithm}.
+Moreover, whenever a time-dependent Hamiltonian is required (as in the case of DRAG simulations \cite{DRAG}), we use the Python library QuTiP \cite{JOHANSSON20131234}, which allows for the calculation of propagators for time-dependent \(\Omega(t)\).
+All of the code required to reproduce the results is available on GitHub \cite{megit}.

-\subsection{Population transfer}
+\subsection{Population Transfer}